carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj["100"]) // b
 ```

->This behavior becomes very clear with arrays.
+>💡 This behavior becomes very clear with arrays.
 Arrays are objects like object literals, meaning their keys are strings.
 Array object keys are usually referred to as *indexes*.
 >```js
 >const arr = ["a", "b", "c"]
 >console.log(Object.keys(arr)) // [ "0", "1", "2" ]